WebReflection/hyperHTML/DEEPDIVE.md

 ```

-## How are HTML and Document Fragments managed
+## How are HTML and Fragments managed

 This is "_the hard core_" bit.
 By this time, you should have understood how to hook yourself into HTML and fragments world.